V-Sekai/manuals/decisions/20221019-develop-a-replication-sync-for-100-000-entities.md

 There are 100'000 networked entities in a city and we go from position a to position b in a loop in a vehicle with one or more cabins.

+The state database should be small to avoid replication traffic on non-liveliness.

 ## Describe the proposed option and how it helps to overcome the problem or limitation

 I propose we have groups of servers handling entities.
 Each server is synchronized with mvsqlite.